s-yadav/react-number-format/README.md

 React component to format number in an input or as a text

 ### Features
-1. Allow prefix, suffix and thousand separator.
+1. Prefix, suffix and thousand separator.
-2. Allow format pattern.
+2. Custom format pattern.
-3. Allow masking.
+3. Masking.
-4. Allow custom formatting handler.
+4. Custom formatting handler.
-5. Allow formatting a input or a simple text
+5. Formatting a input or a simple text.

 ### Install
 Through npm